Celiac Disease and Gluten Sensitivity (NCGS) Treatment

 d) The lab tests that have been used for celiac disease suffer from lack of precision.
 This means that many people are told that gluten is not their problem when it is.
 The tests often require that a tremendous amount of damage occur to the small intestine before the test will be positive, thereby missing the “early stages” of the disease.
 Additionally, not everyone with celiac disease experiences the same damage to their intestine and therefore those suffering from more neurologically-based celiac, skin-based or other system of the body, get completely missed as having the condition.

-Causes aside, the facts remain the same – about 90% of those suffering from celiac disease – a common disease – remain undiagnosed and suffering.
-Again, something that gluten intolerance and celiac disease treatment in San Jose CA aims to improve.
+Causes aside, the facts remain the same – about 90% of those suffering from celiac disease – a common disease – remain undiagnosed and suffering – a statistic we aim to improve.

 What is Non-Celiac Gluten Sensitivity (NCGS)?